The Coastal North Carolina Plain makes up almost half of the state and can be broken up into three parts:

 If your best place to live includes gardening, you should know the growing season in parts of the North Carolina Coastal Plain, the Outer Banks for instance is nearly 300 days.

-Traditional crops have been tobacco and cotton.
+The North Carolina Coastal Plains traditional crops have been tobacco and cotton.
 Other crops include soybeans, peanuts, potatoes, and sweet potatoes, along with some types of grains.

 © 2005-2014 Places of Value Inc. All Rights Reserved.
 Reproduction without permission prohibited.